Dostoevskey/sylenium/README.md

 ## Sylenium-framework :flags: :star:

+**note:** Sylenium is still under heavy development and is not remotely close to feature complete, nor does the documentation match up fully with implemented functionality.

 The aim of this project is simple, provide a powerful test automation harness for testing web applications with java.
 Because test automation (especially) at the ui layer is plagued with bad practice
 I would like to start by outlining a few things of what **NOT** to use this harness for.
 If such a license existed that would ban you from doing the following, I would apply it to this repository...